dauss75/breakdancer_galaxy/README.md

 - GDGraph-histogram-1.1
 - GDTextUtil-0.86

-Modified bam2cfg.pl to match a module path
+bam2cfg.pl is modified to match a module structure